 The anti-spam laws of most countries require the following information to help recipients know they’re opening and interacting with the right email, and to give readers some protection from email senders who may have ulterior and malicious motives.

 The information in the header of an email needs to be accurate and not misleading.
-This means when your email lands in someone’s inbox they know your company sent it, as well as a bit about what will be inside it.
+This means that, when your email lands in someone’s inbox, they know your company sent it, as well as a bit about what’ll be inside it.